-Medical guidelines recommend screening using a faecal immunochemical test (FIT).
-For people at an average risk of bowel cancer screening should take place every 2 years from the age of 50.
+Medical guidelines recommend screening using a fecal immunochemical test (FIT).
+For people at average risk of bowel cancer screening should take place every 2 years from the age of 50.

 However, if you have one relative diagnosed with bowel cancer at age 55 years or older, screening should take place every 2 years from age 45.

 This December, help Bowel Cancer Australia raise awareness for our second biggest cancer killer.
 Firstly, start a conversation with your friends and family.
 In addition to talking to your doctor, know your modifiable and non-modifiable risks.
 Finally, by making certain lifestyle changes new research has shown that one in three bowel cancer cases in men could be prevented in the next 10 years

 Our chiropractors at Chiro & Sports Med are committed to providing chiropractic solutions to address your unique needs, whether you are experiencing an irritated nerve, bulging disc, back pain, neck pain, knee pain, headaches, or even muscular tightness and tension.
 You may be searching for pain relief after an accident or experiencing an injury.
 Our mission is to help reduce or eliminate pain and to prevent future problems and injury.
 Above all, we are here to improve your quality of life, well-being, and your ability to live an active healthy lifestyle.